PeterDeWeirdt/defense_predictor/README.md

 defense_predictor_download
 ```

-The first command downloads the python package and the second command downloads the model weights.
+The first command downloads the python package from PyPI and the second downloads the model weights.
 Once model weights are downloaded you do not need to run this command again.

 ### Requirements